 56. If the evaporative losses associated with the proposed reservoir were fully mitigated to the satisfaction of IDWR, the Compact would not prohibit the approval of Application 13-7697.
-However, because this Order finds that downstream water rights in the state of Idaho will be impacted by evaporative losses from the proposed reservoir, with no mitigation for those impacts, downstream water rights in Utah will also be impacted.
+However, this Order finds that downstream water will be impacted by evaporative losses from the proposed reservoir and TLCC has not proposed a plan that will mitigate for these impacts without enlarging TLCC's natural flow water rights.
 Consequently, approval of Application 13-7697 is prohibited by Article XI of the Compact.